Strategies for Coastal Carolina University Faculty to Broaden Their Global Reach

 Please share your international engagement and efforts!
 As a new initiative in 2016-17, in support of Goal 5 of the new strategic plan to tell the CCU story, we are piloting a sharing link on which we would ask you to share your involvement in international research, international publication, grant receipt, conference involvement, hosting of international visitors, topics and/or outreach through classes, etc. so that we can better elevate the level of outreach internationally at CCU.
-Please go to https://www.coastal.edu/globalinitiatives/ourinternationalinvolvement/ to see the stories shared to date and to report yours!
+Please visit Our International Involvement to see the stories shared to date and to report yours.

-- In many cases, students can pay in-state tuition rates to participate in long-term study abroad programs at our direct partner institutions abroad.
+- In many cases, CCU students can pay in-state tuition rates to participate in semester and year-long education abroad programs through our direct exchange partner institutions.

-The range of CCU approved international internships has expanded.
-Please click here or reach out to Robert Bulsza (email@example.com) in Career Services to explore options for students in your field.
+In the past few years, the range of CCU-approved international internships has expanded significantly.
+Please visit the website or contact Robert Bulsza in the Career Services Center to explore options for students in your college.

-Please reach out to Associate Provost Darla Domke-Damonte if you are considering working with a new international partner to further your professional and departmental goals.
-She will work with you to develop the agreement to include areas important to CCU and to process it for approval through CCU administrative channels.
-Examples of such cooperative partnerships include a partnership with Russian State Social University to work on collaborative book projects; a practical training site cooperation with Accademia dell'Arte (Italy) for Physical Theatre; and transfer articulation/double degree programs in graphic design, computer science, and business with institutions in China.
+Please contact Associate Provost Darla Domke-Damonte, if you are considering a collaboration with a new international partner to further your professional and departmental goals.
+Dr. Domke-Damonte will work with you to develop the agreement and process it for approval through appropriate administrative channels.
+Success stories include a partnership with Russian State Social University (Moscow, Russia) to work on collaborative book projects; a practical training site cooperation with Accademia dell'Arte (Arezzo, Italy) for Physical Theatre; and transfer articulation/double degree programs in graphic design, computer science, and business with institutions in China.

 CCU-sponsored International Faculty Mobility Programs

-- Please participate both as an applicant and as a mentor for other faculty and students in these programs.
+- Faculty are encouraged to participate both as an applicant and as a mentor to students/fellow faculty.
 If you are aware of other prestige scholar programs, please share!

-- A new mentoring circle has been formed with local Rotary clubs to advance talented CCU student applications for Rotary Global Grants, and interested faculty are welcome to participate (spring and summer).
-Please reach out to the Associate Provost for Global Initiatives if you are interested (firstname.lastname@example.org).
+- A mentoring circle was formed in collaboration with local Rotary clubs to advance talented CCU student applications for Rotary Global Grants.
+Interested faculty are welcome to participate (Spring and Summer).
+Please contact Associate Provost Darla Domke-Damonte for more information.

-International Visiting Lecturer Program– This program, which provides opportunities for CCU departments to request short-term scholars from abroad to teach for ½ semester or a full semester with a limited stipend from CCU will continue in 2016/17.
+International Visiting Lecturer Program– This program, which provides opportunities for CCU departments to request short-term scholars from abroad to teach for ½ semester or a full semester International Visiting Lecturer Information and Application with a limited stipend from CCU will continue.
 Scholars must meet all eligibility criteria to teach at CCU and a limited number of spaces are available.
 Applications are available on the CCU Forms page (under International Programs/Global Initiatives).
 The next deadlines to apply by departments for the upcoming year are:

-Limited opportunities are available for CCU faculty to teach for one month in China through this program.
-Participants will receive visa coverage, insurance, airfare, a stipend of $400, lodging, and a modest living stipend in China.
-Faculty at all ranks are eligible to apply.
-Completed applications should be submitted in the Office of International Programs and Services (A109 Lib Jackson Student Union) by November 8, 2016 for the Spring and Summer 2017 sessions and April 10 for the Fall 2017 sessions.
-Program information and application materials: @ Chinese Campus Teaching Opportunity Information and Application - 2017.
-For questions, please contact Dr. Domke-Damonte (email@example.com; 843-349-2129).
+Limited opportunities are available for CCU faculty to teach for one month in China.
+Participants receive visa coverage, insurance, airfare, lodging, a stipend of $400 and a modest living stipend.
+Faculty at all ranks are eligible to apply, and applications should be submitted to the Center for Global Engagement by the established deadline.
+Program information and application materials can be found by visiting @ Chinese Campus Teaching Opportunity Information and Application - 2017.
+If you have questions, please email Associate Provost Darla Domke-Damonte or call (843) 349-2129.

 Other Institutional Programs

-International Education Week - Each year in November, the U.S. Department of Education and U.S. Department of State set aside a week to help focus on awareness of other cultures and institutional settings.
-This year the dates will be November 14 - 18, 2016.
-You are welcome to share opportunities that your class may be focusing upon and/or events or presentations open to the community for this event.
+International Education Week - Every year in November, the U.S. Department of Education and U.S. Department of State set aside a week to help focus on awareness of other cultures and institutional settings.
+This year, the dates will be November 12-16, 2018.
+Please share with us opportunities of which you are aware (events, presentations, etc.) that would be open to the community.

-We welcome the opportunity to visit with you about your potential or impending travel abroad to assure that you have appropriate documentation, visa support, registration for STEP (Smart Traveler Enrollment Program)[for US citizens), access to available resources for safety and security, etc.
+We welcome the opportunity to visit with you about your potential or impending travel abroad to assure that you have appropriate documentation, international insurance, visa support, enrollment through STEP (the Smart Traveler Enrollment Program for U.S. citizens), access to available resources for safety and security, etc.

 CCU Fulbright Council

-A new CCU Fulbright Council was formed in Spring 2016.
-All are welcomed to join.
-The council helps promote Fulbright events at CCU and encourage and mentor faculty and student applications for Fulbright grants.
-More than 17 current CCU faculty are Fulbrighters and 6 CCU students were mentored in their applications for the 2017/18 cycle.
-Follow CCU faculty member Casey Woodling through his blog about his Fulbright in Madagascar (November 2016–July 2017).
-The AHGEP (Arts and Humanities Global Experience Program) at CCU also has welcomed our first Fulbright Outreach Lecturers in Spring 2016.
-If you’d like to consider bringing Outreach Lecturing Fund scholars here, please review the links on the Fulbright pages above and share your ideas with Associate Provost Domke-Damonte.
+The CCU Fulbright Council was formed in Spring 2016.
+All are welcome to join.
+The Council promotes Fulbright events on campus, and members encourage and mentor faculty as well as student applications for Fulbright grants.
+More than 17 current CCU faculty are Fulbrighters plus 6 CCU students were mentored through the application process during the 2017-18 cycle.
+Read CCU faculty member Casey Woodling's blog about his Fulbright in Madagascar (November 2016–July 2017).
+The AHGEP (Arts and Humanities Global Experience Program) at CCU welcomed our first Fulbright Outreach Lecturers in Spring 2016.
+If you would like to consider bringing Outreach Lecturing Fund scholars to Coastal, please review the Fulbright website, and share your ideas with Associate Provost Darla Domke-Damonte.